Work. Happy.

 Closing Date

-We have an opening for a Regulatory Exposure Scientist (Inspector Grade III level) in the Authority under our regulatory mandate for Chemicals in particular our member state activities under the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH)
+We have an opening for a Regulatory Exposure Scientist (Inspector Grade III level) in the Authority under our regulatory mandate for Chemicals in particular our Competent Authority activities under the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation.

 The following is a non-exhaustive list of tasks for the role.